 If you’re ready to see what med-surg travel nursing opportunities may be available to you, be sure to contact one of our specialty-focused recruiters today. 📲

-Travel nursing is often an attractive career opportunity that includes great pay, the chance to see different regions of the country, and many more benefits.
-What it takes to become a travel nurse, however, is not always clear to those new to the field.
-To help, the Next Travel Nursing team has assembled a list of five steps to becoming a successful travel nurse.
+Travel nursing is an attractive career opportunity that includes: great pay, travel opportunities, and ways to broaden your skill set without taking permanent positions.
+How to become a travel nurse can be confusing to those new to the field.
+Next Travel Nursing is going to break it down with this list of five steps to becoming a successful travel nurse.

-Having a registered home address/state isn’t an absolute necessity to become travel nurse—but, if you want to earn money on a tax-free basis, this is something you need.
-There’s no exact rule about how far from your home address a job needs to be to be considered a travel nurse post, but the team at Next considers 75 miles the typical minimum standard. 🗺️
+It’s best to have a registered home address or home state, but isn’t an absolute necessity to become travel nurse.
+But, if you want to earn money on a tax-free basis, it’s smart to get this set up.
+How far from your home address a job needs to be to be considered a travel nurse post isn’t exact, but the team at Next Travel Nursing considers 75 miles the typical minimum standard. 🗺️

 May is Oncology Nurses Month, and we’re talking about some health care professionals who deserve recognition — oncology nurses! ❤️